How to interact with Pebble

 This endpoint returns an HTTP 200 status if the checks are healthy, HTTP 502 otherwise.

-Each check can specify a level
+Each check can optionally specify a level

 of “alive” or “ready”.
 These have semantic meaning: “alive” means the check or the service it’s connected to is up and running; “ready” means it’s properly accepting network traffic.
 These correspond to Kubernetes “liveness” and “readiness” probes.